miguelkua/CSSWENG_SouthAlps/README.md

 # Services Showcase Website

-This project is being developed by DJCA4M in fulfillment of the Major Course Outputs for CSSWENG in De La Salle University.
+This project is being developed by DJCA4M in fulfillment of the Major Course Outputs for CSSWENG.
 The client of this software solution is **South Alps Cold Storage and Logistics**, and they have provided the team with a web development plan.
 The client is asking for a company website that showcases the company’s facility and services.
 They also want to boost the company’s presence in the online world.
 The following are landing pages requested by the client: <br>

 ## Homepage
++ Hero video of the company
 + About the Company
 + Map with site location
 + Accreditations
 + Member Organizations

 ## Facilities
-+ Carousel view
++ Gallery View of Facilities
 + Map with site location
 + Contact Us (with business hours)